 - Darshan Timings: 07.30 AM To 07.00 PM

 - Best Season To Visit: September to February

 - Tirupati Balaji Temple Contact Number:08772277777

-This Temple is bearing on its walls several inscriptions which are of historical, cultural and linguistic importance.
-The number of inscriptions on the Hill Temple and in the temples of Lower Tirupati and Tiruchanur exceed one thousand.
+This Temple bears on its walls several inscriptions which are of historical, cultural, and linguistic importance.
+The number of inscriptions on the Hill Temple and in the temples of Lower Tirupati and Tiruchanur exceeds one thousand.
 There is evidence to suggest that many early inscriptions on the walls of the temples have disappeared beyond recovery.

 As many as 640 inscriptions are found engraved on the walls of the temple.
 They are published by a Tirumala Tirupati Devasthanams along with the inscriptions found in other related temples in and around Tirupati.
 All the various inscriptions are in Tamil, Telugu, and Kannada.

 There are a total of three Dwarams (entrances) that lead to the Garbhagriha from outside.
 The Mahadwaram also known as padikavali is the first entrance which is provided through Mahaprakaram (which is the outer compound wall).
 The 50-foot, five-storied Gopuram (Temple Tower) is constructed over this Mahadwaram with seven Kalasams at its apex.
 Vendivakili (Silver Entrance) also known as Nadimipadikavali is the second entrance and is provided through Sampangi-Prakaram (Inner compound wall).